-The final assignment is a cumulative assignment, where you will be asked to apply all the analytical skills you have learned throughout the course, including those gained from your participation in the group project.
+The final assignment is a cumulative assignment, where you will be asked to apply all the analytical skills you have learned throughout the course, including those gained in your assignments and weekly exercises.
 The details about the final assignment will be known later throughout the term.
 This assignment will take a well-prepared student 4 hours to complete.
+It will take place during the final exam time.